HW-PlayersPatch/Development/Props/Change List.md

 * Kushan/Taiidan Resource Controller speed 100->165 (relatively closer to hw1c)

 * Kushan/Taiidan Scout sensors range down 27%, speed burst ability duration reduced from 50secs to 30secs, and top speed reduced 4%. (was too hard to deny hw1 scouting)
-* 'Kushan/Taiidan Defender penetration up 20% vs hw1 fighters, and 100% vs hw1 corvettes.'
+* `Kushan/Taiidan Defender penetration up 20% vs hw1 fighters, and 100% vs hw1 corvettes.`
 * Kushan Cloaked Fighter ability duration increased from 60 to 240sec, recharge 20 to 60sec (closer to hw1c).

 #### Taiidan Defense Fighters
 * Attack style is now closer to hw1c.
 Their laser weapon has been adjusted to be more consistent, and it now prioritizes mines over missiles.
-* 'Taiidan Defense Fighters'
+* `Taiidan Defense Fighters`
   - Added 'set-speed vs', so ships have 2x accuracy vs them when they're idle.
   - Nerfed range by 40%
   - Nerfed fire rate by 100%